kirbykatie/movie-library/README.md

 ## Current Codebase
 - Displays all movies in my personal movie collection
+- Uses [The Movie Database API](https://developers.themoviedb.org) to populate movie data and images.
 - When selected, additional movie details appear
 - Has a switch between alphabetically organized and random
 - Has a checkbox to filter out unwatched movies